2024-25 Catalog

 IR 132 Nationalism and Ethnic Conflict 4 Credits

 The ideal of nationalism exerts a powerful pull on almost all people everywhere.
 This course investigates the sources, spread, and possible future decline of nationalism and national identity, the manipulation of nationalist feelings for political purposes, and the sources of national and ethnic conflict.
 We will also consider proposals for managing ethnic conflicts and their records of success (or failure).
-We will study recent and current cases, such as the Israeli-Palestinian conflict, ethnic relations in Iraq and Afghanistan, the Balkans, or others as current events demand.
-Prospects for the futures of nationalism, ethnic conflict, and ethnic conflict management.
-Simulations of decision-making of groups involved in ethnic conflicts.
+We will study recent and current cases, such as the Israeli-Palestinian conflict, ethnic relations in Iraq and Afghanistan, the Balkans,.

 IR 163 (ASIA 163) U.S.-China Relations 4 Credits